 Who remembers gym class in school?
 Did you like it?
-If you didn’t, it was probably because of the dreaded dodge ball game!
+If you didn’t, it was probably because of dodge ball!
+(That ball was not soft!)
 No matter what, it was a break from the regular classroom, and we got to run around and get out of our seats for a while.
 What is the importance of physical education?
 What are the benefits and is it essential for your homeschool?

-Get a free downloadable cheat sheet with a physical education exercises list including links to websites and videos you can use at the end!
+Get a free downloadable cheat sheet with a physical education exercise list including links to websites and videos you can use at the end!

 Increases Focus and Concentration